Fireisbest/SmartDJS/README.md

 <br>

 # 🎉 What's New 🎉
-- 1.0.4
+- 1.0.5
-- Giveaway System
+- Calculator
-- Ticket System
+- Steal Emoji
-- nqn
+# But Why?
-# ❌ Features Removed ❌
+- One Line of Code can Make **BIG STUFF** (big than pablo)

-- Chatbot (Causing Too Many Errors to Add New Things)
+- 5 Funcitions
-- RPS (Causing Too Many Errors to Add New Things)
+- No Bugs